Differentiating Inverse Trigonometric Functions (DP IB Analysis & Approaches (AA)): Revision Note

 Examiner Tips and Tricks

-• For space f left parenthesis x right parenthesis equals arctan space x the terms on the denominator can be reversed (as they are being added rather than subtracted)
+For space f left parenthesis x right parenthesis equals arctan space x the terms in the denominator can be reversed (as they are being added rather than subtracted):

-• space f apostrophe left parenthesis x right parenthesis equals fraction numerator 1 over denominator 1 plus x squared end fraction equals fraction numerator 1 over denominator x squared plus 1 end fraction
+space f to the power of apostrophe left parenthesis x right parenthesis equals fraction numerator 1 over denominator 1 plus x squared end fraction equals fraction numerator 1 over denominator x squared plus 1 end fraction

-• Don't be fooled by this, it sounds obvious but on awkward "show that" questions it can be off-putting!
+Don't be fooled by this.
+It sounds obvious, but in awkward "show that" questions it can be an easy thing to miss!

 Worked Example